Book – The Courage to Be Disliked (Review)

 You will be able to accept yourself as you are and work on improving your relationship with yourself and others.

-Please share your comments/suggestion of this review in the comment or if you have any questions, do ask them in the comments and I will be glad to answer them.
+Please share your comments/suggestions on this review in Word, or if you have any questions, do ask them in the comments; I will gladly answer them.

 Muzammil